rhel-labs/learn-katacoda/pcp-flamegraphs/finish.md

 # In this lab you have:

+# Concepts included in this scenario:
-* Installed Performance Co-Pilot (PCP) packages on RHEL
+* Installed packages for flame graphs on RHEL
-* Analyzed critical system resources using PCP
-* Installed Performance Metric Domain Agents (PMDA) for SQL Server
+* Used the latest version of MySQL using RHEL Application Streams
-* Analyzed SQL Server performance by running a sample columnstore-based analytic query using SQL Server
+* Analyzed MySQL performance by running a sample OLTP query
+* Used flame graphs to visualize the performance of MySQL queries

 # Report an issue with the lab:
 [RHEL Labs Github issues](https://github.com/rhel-labs/learn-katacoda/issues)